sheeshee/sheeshee.github.io/_site/README.md

-# Code Better #
+# Sam's Notes #

-This is an ongoing project for me to go through the excercise of pursuing, organising and recording new knowledge and ressources I gather for the various topics I find interesting - topics specifically related to writing code and developing software projects.
+This is an ongoing project for me with two principal objectives:
+	* to collect learning ressources I find on various topics in one place; and
+	* to document my own projects and create an online portfolio demonstrating my skills

+## Objective 1: Be a starting point for X ##

 There are already wonderful and well written ressources out there for almost every topic, so the main function of this repo is to collect these together according to theme.